-All aspects of the operation and maintenance of the proposed development will be presented in detail, including information on operation and maintenance positions by occupation, gender and period of employment.
+All aspects of the operation and maintenance of the proposed development will be presented in detail, including information on operation and maintenance positions by occupation identified by NOC Code, gender and period of employment.
 Operation includes, but is not limited to, product delivery, product processing, product export and waste handling (including any options for disposal at sea).

 As part of the operational details a complete description of all planned vessel traffic must be included.
-Vessel traffic both approaching and leaving Placentia Bay and within Placentia Bay shipping lanes must be described.
+Vessel traffic both approaching and leaving Placentia Bay, within Placentia Bay shipping lanes, anchorage plans and frequencies, vessel sizes and types and vetting systems to be employed must be described.
 In particular, traffic within the vicinity of the marine component of the Cape St. Mary's Ecological Reserve must be included and mapped showing the proximity of vessel traffic to the marine component.
-The EIS should demonstrate that the pertinent authorities (e.g., Placentia Bay Traffic Committee, Atlantic Pilotage Authority, etc.) have been consulted regarding the provision of necessary infrastructure and administrative support for vessel traffic and anchorage.
+The EIS/CSR should demonstrate that the pertinent authorities (e.g., Placentia Bay Traffic Committee, Atlantic Pilotage Authority, etc.) have been consulted regarding the provision of necessary infrastructure and administrative support for vessel traffic and anchorage.

 Inventory all significant emissions during operation, including but not limited to, sources from heaters, boilers, vents, storage tanks, stockpiles, ponds, basins, vehicles, road surfaces, cooling towers, effluent treatment systems, mobile sources and vessels idling at dock.
 Emissions from on-site thermal generation of supplied power must be incorporated if such a power source is being considered.
-Describe how the refinery will conform to the National Framework for Refinery Emissions.
+As part of the inventory provide emission estimates that may result from upset conditions, including duration of the upset conditions.
+Include a description of how the emission inventory was derived (i.e., emission factor references).